 The real farm machinery disappeared from Machinery Hill about the same time family farmers were replaced by corporations.
 However, there is always machinery of some type on display.
 For the past few years it’s been a mix of garden tractors and lawn equipment, a Bobcat or two, cars, trucks, ATVs, horse trailers, and utility trailers.
 Last year I noticed a lot more campers and larger tractors in the mix, so it’s still evolving.

 Oddly, the display of antique tractors, especially steam-powered equipment, also seems to be growing each year.

 Along with the machinery, a number of vendors selling tools, chainsaws, and other equipment.

 I wish they had samples of all the different kinds of farm equipment used today, along with demonstrations of how they work.
 Most people are so disconnected from farm life.
 I’m not always sure what all of those monsters do and the fair seems like a good opportunity to teach the rest of us a bit about modern farming.

 I’m not a shopper, but even I’ve succumbed once or twice at the fair.
 There’s always a state fair special to be had, whether you are looking at clothing, jewelry, kitchen goods, tools, a remodeling project, or even home maintenance.)

-Plan a visit to the fair
+Plan your visit to the Minnesota State Fair

 I’ll also give you the low-down on basic state fair logistics.
 For now though, check out the Minnesota State Fair website and try not to feel overwhelmed by the amount of information there!